NunoSempere/time-to-botec/README.md

 ```

 Overall I'm thinking that a combination of lua at least for scripting and ¿nim/C/tbd? for more serious programs could be quite powerful.

+### OCaml

+OCaml was like meeting an old and forgotten friend.
+I found its syntax a bit clunky, but could get accustomed to it.
+Its list matching is nice, O(n) list element accessing, not so much.
+Honestly, I wanted to really like it, but I'm not sure yet.
+And it's *slow* compared to C.

 ### Overall thoughts